Vladar4/itdr/README.md

 *Rules for fantastic adventure games playable with paper and pencil and polyhedral dice*

-ItD:R is a lightweight fantasy-themed role-playing ruleset designed for a streamlined gameplay.
+ItD:R is a lightweight fantasy-themed role-playing ruleset designed for streamlined gameplay.
 Gather your friends, grab some dice, and dive into the world of sword and sorcery adventures of your own creation!

 In this book you will find:
 * Easy to learn rules, core ones fit on a one-page spread